alexgagnon/ts-template/README.md

 It also demonstrates usage of some common libraries:

-- opentelemetry - traces, metrics, and logs for node and web
+- opentelemetry - traces, metrics, and logs
 - winston/morgan - logging
 - lodash - utility functions
 - dayjs - date functions